 How a DUI Conviction Affects Your Life

 Being charged with a DUI is a life-changing and overwhelming experience, affecting not only you but your loved ones as well.
 Even for a first-time conviction, you will lose all driving privileges for a period of time and you will also not be able to have a hardship license to get to work.
 If you have children, you will definitely not be able to take them to school anymore.
 If you are sentenced, part of it will include paying a fine — which your state has set maximum and minimum limits for.
 If the property was damaged, children were endangered, or someone else was hurt, your fine will be increased.
 If you have been arrested and sentenced for a DUI, you will also most likely be facing jail time, depending on the circumstances.
-The time may be two days if you are a first-time offender, but it is still jail time, nonetheless.
+The time maybe two days if you are a first-time offender, but it is still jail time, nonetheless.
 Many people convicted of DUI’s are also required to complete a certain number of hours of community service or attend court referral programs such as drunk driving school.

 A DUI conviction can impact your employment and personal relationships in the long term the most.
 If you are looking for a job, your permanent record will show a potential employer that you have been charged with a DUI in the past and he or she may not hire you because of it.
 Landlords and colleges also run background checks to look for this sort of charge.
 Your current job will also be affected heavily because of the strain that court dates, jail time, and community service hours place onto your work schedule, putting your job at risk.

-Navigating a DUI offense can be tricky, but hiring a DUI attorney that focuses on these types of cases can greatly benefit you.
+Navigating a DUI offense can be tricky, but hiring a DUI lawyer that focuses on these types of cases can greatly benefit you.
 For more information on DUI law and how you can receive the best results for your situation, contact Deaton Law Firm, LLC or read our blog posts online.